MalloZup/ceph-open-terrarium/README.md

 Ceph-open-terrarium lets deploy a ceph cluster on libvirt-kvm via terraform with saltstack or ansible or any other config mgmt tool.

+# Install:

+You need to install terraform  https://www.terraform.io/ and https://github.com/dmacvicar/terraform-provider-libvirt.

+For the config management you will need to have saltstack or ansible installed on the machine executing the states/playbook.

 # Examples:

 Have a look at `examples` dir for how to use `ceph-open-terrarium`.